sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 Verify that the Operators are available in the OCP console (how to do this on the CLI?)

-Only if needed:
-Need to annotate MCN as there's a doc bug.
+If installing ACM and you need MCH, annotate MCH as there's a doc bug.

 ```
 apiVersion: operator.open-cluster-management.io/v1